Community learning grants

 - Have been overlooked by—or not yet introduced to—philanthropy and institutional funders like Group Health Foundation.

-- Are founded and led by people who reflect the future leadership of Washington—for example, people who are Black, Indigenous, people of color, queer, trans*, women, disabled and D(d)eaf people, people with low-incomes, and those with a host of other intersectional identities.
+- Are founded and led by people who reflect the future leadership of Washington—for example, people who are Black, Indigenous, people of color, immigrant, refugee, queer, trans*, women, disabled and D(d)eaf people, people with low-incomes, and those with a host of other intersectional identities.

 - Have significant and specific connection to families in communities experiencing health inequities, whether on tribal lands or in rural, exurban, suburban, and urban places.